Overview of the Nervous System

 As massage or manual therapy is a direct stimulus of the body, it plays a role in the response of the NS.

-Using the different testing approaches, such as Myotome and Dermatome, Giovanni can guide you through the understanding of where the nerve got entrapped or pinched.
+Using the different testing approaches, such as Myotome and Dermatome, Giovanni can guide you through understanding where the nerve got entrapped or pinched.

 But this type of work is mainly for conditions where physically the nerve is involved in pour functionality.

-An example can be when someone has poor strength, on one hand, compared to the other one, or when the sensitivity of a patch of skin, is not so accurate.
+An example can be when someone has poor strength, on one hand, compared to the other, or when the sensitivity of a patch of skin is not so accurate.

-Another technique, such as MLD (Manual Lymphatic Drainage), plays indeed a role in the Parasympathetic Nervous System.
+Another technique, such as MLD (Manual Lymphatic Drainage), plays a role in the Parasympathetic Nervous System.

 An MLD treatment is profoundly relaxing, as it calms the nervous system, reduces pain and restores balance.